We Can't Stop Watching This

 We love a good makeup transformation — especially of the cartoon character variety that are so realistic, you have to do a double take.
-While some of our looks include animated characters (like Dory by YouTuber Chrisspy), there’s one that recently caught our eye and we can't look away.
+While some of our looks include animated characters there’s one that recently caught our eye and we can't look away.
 Enter: Nikkie Tutorials as Wonder Woman.

 The newest cinematic iteration of the DC superhero premiered last weekend and it’s clear we’re all inspired by the female protagonist.